iTwin/bis-schemas/Domains/Core/Functional.remarks.md

 They say "form follows function".
 Separating the "Functional" perspective from the "Physical" perspective allows independent modeling of "form" and "function".
 Functional modeling/planning can occur first and be handled by a different responsible party than physical modeling.
 There is generally more than one physical Entity that could fulfill a given function.
 The particular physical Entity may be refined throughout the design process and may be changed over the lifetime of the operation of the Object.

 The Functional Modeling Perspective is abstract.
-Domain authors are expected to specialize [FunctionalPartition](#functionalpartition), [FunctionalModel](#functionalmodel), and one or more of the subclasses of [FunctionalElement](#functionalelement) to express their disciplines particular needs for functional modeling, e.g. architectural functional programming or plant process modeling.
+Domain authors are expected to specialize [FunctionalPartition](#functionalpartition), [FunctionalModel](#functionalmodel), and one or more of the subclasses of [FunctionalElement](#functionalelement) to express their discipline's particular needs for functional modeling, e.g. architectural functional programming or plant process modeling.

 ## Entity Classes